- Our Work

 The flat oyster… the forgotten native

 In Australia, the oyster most commonly served in restaurants is the Pacific Oyster, which is a native to the pacific coast of Asia.
-However, we do have our own native species of oyster from southern Australia, known as the Australian Flat Oyster, Mud Oyster or Angasi oyster.
+However, we do have our own native species of oyster from southern Australia, known as the Australian Flat Oyster (aka Mud Oyster or Angasi Oyster).
 And, it’s considered even more delicious to eat.

-In the mid-1800s Angasi oysters were found all the way from Western Australia to southeast New South Wales, including all around Tasmania.
+In the mid-1800s Australian Flat Oysters were found all the way from Western Australia to southeast New South Wales, including all around Tasmania.
 Unfortunately, overharvesting and catchment change led to a decline in the industry to the point when by the early 20th century the species had almost totally disappeared.

 Our shellfish reef restoration project is growing Australian Flat Oysters and using them to re-establish their habitat so that nature and people can enjoy the many benefits that oysters bring.

 That’s putting nature’s power to work for a better ocean.